-While seniors are prone to a number of different health issues, one of the most serious conditions that is impacting seniors today is actually alcoholism.
+While seniors are prone to various health issues, one of the most serious conditions that is impacting seniors today is alcoholism.
 This is not one of the more common issues that the general public tends to associate with seniors, which is why it is so dangerous.
-Many family members and loved ones don't expect seniors to develop issues with alcohol later on in life, so they may miss some of the more pertinent signs of a developing issue.
+Many family members and loved ones don't expect seniors to develop issues with alcohol later in life, so they may miss some of the more pertinent signs of a developing issue.

-Alcoholism is a very real and very dangerous issue in the senior community and the fact that this issue often flies under the radar only makes it all the more dangerous.
+Alcoholism is a very real and very dangerous issue in the senior community, and the fact that this issue often flies under the radar only makes it more dangerous.
 While it is completely normal for seniors to enjoy alcoholic beverages safely and responsibly, it is a whole different issue when seniors begin to abuse alcohol.

-Late onset alcoholism has been a growing issue and one that has sparked a great deal of debate.
-There are some assisted living communities that actually provide alcohol to their residents, and it has sparked a debate on whether or not this is contributing to the issue.
-In fact, some studies have found that a majority of seniors living in these types of communities consume alcohol regularly.
+Late-onset alcoholism has been a growing issue and one that has sparked a great deal of debate.
+There are some assisted living communities that provide alcohol to their residents, and it has sparked a debate on whether this is contributing to the issue.
+In fact, some studies have found that many seniors living in these types of communities consume alcohol regularly.

 So, how do family members and loved ones tell if their senior is consuming alcohol in a safe manner or if they are in danger of developing alcoholism?